Gravity Assisted Navigation-How to increase the speed of a spacecraft using the moon’s gravity

 This navigation is also referred to as ‘swing-by’ or ‘slingshot effect.’
 They all say the same thing.

-Using this gravity assist to increase the speed of a spacecraft is economical because you do not have to use the spacecraft’s own energy.
+When using this to increase the spacecraft’s speed, it is economical because you do not have to use the energy of the spacecraft itself.

-The spacecraft gets close to the moon.
+The spacecraft draws sharply close to the moon.

 From the moon’s point of view, the spacecraft will appear to be approaching at V+v, and the speed of the returning spacecraft will also appear to be V+v.

 When viewed from the outside, the moon’s own speed, V, must be added, so the speed the spacecraft gets is 2V+v.